TeamCodeStream/codestream-guide/docs/src/features/codemarks-section.md

 pull-request comments, bubbles to the right will indicate the number of replies.

-By default, all codemarks from the current repository are displayed, but you can change the filter to show all codemarks created by your team, codemarks in the current branch, codemarks in the current folder, or just codemarks in the currently selected file.
+By default, all codemarks from the current repository are displayed, but you can change the filter to show all codemarks in the current branch, codemarks in the current folder, or just codemarks in the currently selected file.
 Note that codemarks from feedback requests and pull requests only appear when you have the Current File filter selected.

 ![Codemarks Section Settings](../assets/images/CodemarksSectionSettings1.png)